-Coconut milk smoothies are easy to make and good for anyone who doesn’t drink dairy because they are dairy-free.
+Smoothies are easy to make and good for anyone who doesn’t drink dairy because they are dairy-free.
 A huge bonus is that coconut milk tastes delicious and I think it tastes better than regular milk in these.

 You have to try all of these recipes and let me know which one are your favorites.
 They all look so good I can’t decide which one to try first.

-1. Tropical Green Paleo Smoothie – See Above
+1. Tropical Green Smoothie – See Above

 2. Pretty Coconut and Raw Beet – The Endless Meal